 Arm’s role in the transition

 Arm is working closely with our partners to understand any ecosystem, technical, or commercial blocking issues inhibiting the migration of Android apps to 64-bit.
-Following positive feedback about the transition, we are not anticipating any significant problems once the 64-bit milestone is reached on August 1st.
 We are also developing more 64-bit Android optimizations for commonly used libraries, runtimes, browsers, and engines.
 Moreover, the recent releases of Arm architecture contain new features and benefits that are only available as 64-bit.

 64-bit is a ‘win-win’

 The 64-bit Android move is a ‘win-win’ all round.
-It will provide a number of performance, efficiency and security benefits to the entire Android ecosystem without causing significant disruption, and also get developers ready for future innovation on mobile.
-As a result, we are very supportive of the transition and remain comfortable with the August 1st Google Play mandate.
+It will provide a number of performance, efficiency and security benefits to the entire Android ecosystem without causing significant disruption, as well as getting developers ready for future innovation on mobile.
+As a result, we are very supportive of the transition and remain comfortable that developers worldwide will be able to transition their apps to 64-bit.
 Arm, as well as Google, will be available to support the ecosystem every step of the way, so developers should get in contact if they have any questions or concerns before they get on board with 64-bit.

-Are your Android apps future proofed?
-Discover more about 64-bit Android development in our latest white paper, 64-bit Computing for Mobile.
+Are your Android apps future proof?
+Discover more about 64-bit Android development in our white paper, 64-bit Computing for Mobile.